-Emma Yanoshik Wing [00:00:11] Did you hit any traffic or was it easy to get in here?
+Emma Yanoshik Wing [00:00:12] Did you hit any traffic, or was it easy to get in here?

-Lauren Lee [00:00:22] Okay, this is Lauren Lee interviewing Celestine Beasley on April 27, 2006, at Cleveland State University as a part of the Euclid Corridor Project.
+Lauren Lee [00:00:24] Okay.
+This is Lauren Lee interviewing Celestine Beasley on April 27, 2006, at Cleveland State University as a part of the Euclid Corridor Project.
 Can you state your name and when and where you were born?

 Lauren Lee [00:00:59] Tell me about growing up in the South.

-Celestine Beasley [00:01:03] Well, it was 12 of us.
-My mom had 12 children, six girls and six boys.
-I was the fourth in March, fourth child.
+Celestine Beasley [00:01:03] Well, it was twelve of us.
+My mom had twelve children: six girls and six boys.
+I was the fourth in the bunch, fourth child.
 We was farmers.

 Lauren Lee [00:01:45] You raised cotton?

-Celestine Beasley [00:01:50] Well, yes, they would have to take it to the gin, and they would divide the seeds away from the the cotton.
+Celestine Beasley [00:01:50] Well, yes.
+They would have to take it to the gin, and they would divide the seeds away from the cotton.

 Lauren Lee [00:02:34] Is that how you guys ate?

 Celestine Beasley [00:02:37] We raised our own food.
-Everything we ate, we raise[d].
-Even cornmeal.
-They take the corn and take it to a mill to be ground.
+Everything we ate, we raised, even cornmeal.
+They’d take the corn and take it to a mill to be ground.
 They would process part of it into grits.
 We had to buy our flour, sugar, stuff like that.
-But even our lard we made that.
-When we killed hogs, we take in the fat of it and cook it down to make your lard.
+But even our lard, we made that.
+When we kill hogs, we taking the fat of it and cook it down to make your lard.

-Lauren Lee [00:03:17] Oh, I didn’t know that.
+Lauren Lee [00:03:22] Oh, I didn’t know that.
 Do you remember being out on the farm?
 Like, did you help your family?
-Was it a family affair?
+Was it a family effort?

-Celestine Beasley [00:03:26] Yes.
-We, as I said, it was 12 of us.
-We...
-I think there was planting done, they'd start the planting around this time of year.
+Celestine Beasley [00:03:32] Yes.
+We—as I said, it was twelve of us.
+We—I think there was planting—doing the start to planting around this time of year.
 The cotton would be planted sometime in May.
-Corn, they would plant that in May after the cold spell.
-We, you know, just like it is now, sometime it’s cold.
-Sometimes it'll be too cold for you to do anything.
-You would have to wait till the weather warm up, even to get the ground ready for planting.
+Corn, they would plant that in May, after the cold spell.
+We—you know, just like it is now, sometime it’s—be cold.
+Sometimes it would be too cold for you to do anything.
+You would have to wait till the weather warmed up, even to get the ground ready for planting.